Best Zoom meetings games for connecting attendees

 Zoom fatigue is a real thing.

-Now, a year into the pandemic, Zoom fatigue has become a real issue.
+Now, a year into the pandemic, Zoom fatigue has become a thing.
 Not only because of the lack of in-person interactions, but because many people have had to use Zoom to the point of exhaustion.

 In-person meetings and attending class in person offer a greater degree of connection and engagement.
-With Zoom, a meaningful connection is harder to establish.
+With remote meetings, a connection is harder to establish.

 But what if Zoom calls could be more fun and engaging?
 What if you could play games on Zoom?
 Teachers probably have the best grasp on this concept, having had to engage even the youngest of students while schools were closed.